terrencekhng/hyaocuk.github.io/_posts/2013-10-29-01-33-how-was-i-absorbed.md

 =================
 <p class="meta">Oct 29 2013 Guangzhou</p>

-What makes me absorbed so much is JavaScript and GitHub.
-First when I focus on the GitHub I found that most of the repositories are mainly written in JavaScript, I think it is owe to the reason that rich web apps were flourishing and more and more needs of such apps emerged, the old technology such as static HTML, non-MVC, over-Flash pages that ture your notebook a heater..., what we really need is something of
+What makes me absorbed so much is JavaScript and GitHub. <!-- more -->First when I focus on the GitHub I found that most of the repositories are mainly written in JavaScript, I think it is owe to the reason that rich web apps were flourishing and more and more needs of such apps emerged, the old technology such as static HTML, non-MVC, over-Flash pages that ture your notebook a heater..., what we really need is something of